Skip to content

 readOnly: false

-Note: Multiple configurations are the same.
-Add them one by one.
+Note: Multiple configurations are handled the same way.
+Add them sequentially.

 kubectl apply -f datakit.yaml